I wanted to start this post by giving you my definition of what it means to be a blogger.

-To be more specific, I’m a fashion blogger that dabbles in 20-something lifestyle content.
+To be more specific, I’m a fashion blogger that dabbles in lifestyle content.
 Lifestyle is such a broad term, but that’s the best part – I never feel boxed in when it comes to what I want to write about.
 This means my content can always be evolving and that I can make the executive decision to publish whatever I feel compelled to share.
-I love cultivating my sense of style and sharing my creativity to inspire my followers.
-Especially my petite readers!
+I love cultivating my sense of style and sharing my creativity to inspire my readers.
+Especially my petite followers!
 I totally understand the struggle to find clothing that fits and makes you feel confident.
-I use my website and Instagram to inspire outfit ideas, decor inspiration, organizational methods, to share my faith, thoughts, and a lot more.
-I advertise for brands and for products I believe in and want to share with the world.
+I use my website and Instagram to inspire outfit ideas, decor inspiration, organizational methods, to share my faith, thoughts, etc. I advertise for brands and products I believe in and want to share with the world.
 Ultimately, I do my best to use social media to show young women what I think it means to be both classy and bold in all areas of their lives.

 I think of my blog as an online journal – somewhere to process my thoughts.
 Whether I’m sharing how to get through a break up or how I organized the drawers underneath my bathroom sink…the information is available to anyone who cares enough to stick around and read it.
 I love sharing a few of the 123875898 thoughts that go through my head on a daily basis with you.
 I’m a compassionate person who craves human connection more than most things in life, and my goal on here is to connect with you whether it’s bonding over how comfortable a new pair of boots is or sharing a piece of advice from a lesson I learned the hard way.